rduenasf/birding/docs/birds/refcis1.md

 scientific_name: "Cisticola erythrops"
 order: "Passeriformes"
 family: "Cisticolidae (Cisticolas and Allies)"
 description: "Cisticola erythrops is a species of bird in the Cisticolidae (Cisticolas and Allies) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Cisticolas and Allies"
 species_code: "refcis1"

 sidebar_position: 376
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Cisticolidae (Cisticolas and Allies)
   - Cisticolas and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---